baishakh22/Virtual-Voice-Assistance-with-Python/README.md

 Still if are facing same issue, you can shoot me an email to 'baisahkmuhfat@yahoo.com'

-Now everthing should work.
+Now everything should work.
 In this module this is not a crazy project.
-It willl response with limited command.
+It will response with limited command.
 Like, today's date, day, month, year.
-It also play music from youtube, search information from wikipedia, send messgage to whatsapp, tell me the jokes, weather update, set up an alarm and some basic command.
+It also play music from YouTube, search information from Wikipedia, send message to WhatsApp, tell me the jokes, weather update, set up an alarm and some basic command.
 Here, if my program can't help to search then it will pass to google search, which I added in else statement.
 Here are the list of package I was need to install
 ```
 pip install SpeechRecognition